PapenfussLab/gridss/VIRUSBreakend_Readme.md

 * The kraken2 report of the virus(es) for which viral integration was run upon
 * Coverage statistics of the virus(es) for which viral integration was run upon

-## summary.csv files
+## summary.tsv files

 |field | meaning|
 |----|----|
-taxid_genus|NCBI taxonomy ID of genus of viral reference name_genus|NCBI taxonomy genus name reads_genus|Number of reads assigned to any virus in that genus by kraken2 taxid_species|NCBI taxonomy ID of species of viral reference reads_species|Number of reads assigned to that species (and any sub-species) by kraken2 name_species| NCBI taxonomy species name taxid|NCBI taxonomy ID of viral reference name| NCBI taxonomy name of viral reference reads|Number of reads assigned to the viral reference by kraken2 reference|kraken2 name of viral reference contig
+taxid_genus|NCBI taxonomy ID of genus of viral reference name_genus|NCBI taxonomy genus name reads_genus_tree|Number of reads assigned to any virus in that genus by kraken2 taxid_species|NCBI taxonomy ID of species of viral reference reads_species_tree|Number of reads assigned to that species (and any sub-species) by kraken2 name_species| NCBI taxonomy species name taxid_assigned|NCBI taxonomy ID of viral reference name_assigned| NCBI taxonomy name of viral reference reads_assigned_tree|Number of reads assigned to the viral reference or taxonomic descendents by kraken2 reads_assigned_direct|Number of reads assigned to the viral reference taxid by kraken2 reference|name of viral reference used. reference_taxid|NCBI taxonomy ID of viral reference used.
+This can be a child taxid of taxid_assigned. reference_kmer_count|count of read kmers matching reference used alternate_kmer_count|count of read kmers matching next best reference candidate
 #rname|name of adjusted viral reference
 startpos|start position of adjusted viral reference.
 Always 1 endpos|end position of adjusted viral reference.
 Always equal to the viral contig length